TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 3/Proverbs 3.13.md

 ---

-Happy is the man that findeth wisdom, And the man that getteth understanding.
+Happy is the man who finds wisdom, the man who gets understanding.